trt14/Project-6/README.md

 <br> <br>
 ### 🌟 Final Motivation:
 **Remember, teamwork makes the dream work!
-Stay focused, collaborate effectively, and give it your best shot. <br> Together, you can create something amazing! 🚀**
+Stay focused, collaborate effectively, and give it your best shot.
+Together, you can create something amazing! 🚀**